DHS says officers in Chicago fired at driver who ‘rammed the law enforcement vehicle’

 In response to the incident and others in Chicago, the FBI said it and its federal partners will “continue to aggressively pursue charges and investigate violence against officers, obstruction of justice, and destruction of federal property.”

-CNN’s Alejandra Jaramillo, Zoe Sottile, and Sarah Dewberry contributed to this report.
+CNN’s Alejandra Jaramillo, Sarah Dewberry, and Brad Parks contributed to this report.

 The-CNN-Wire

-Note: Correction: An earlier version of this story misidentified Chicago’s Brighton Park neighborhood.